Prateek-27/Stock-Price-Dashboard/README.md

 - Analyzing trends for effective and low-risk market entry points.

 ## Methodology
-Our Stock Price Dashboard utilizes Plotly and Dash for the frontend, and Python for the backend, providing a user-friendly and interactive experience.
+The Stock Price Dashboard utilizes Plotly and Dash for the frontend, and Python for the backend, providing a user-friendly and interactive experience.
 Users can create either Visualization Dashboards for individual stock analysis or Comparison Dashboards for side-by-side stock comparisons.

 ![Methodology Diagram](screenshots/flow.jpeg)